Western Sydney Is Getting A Zoo!

 So, what can you expect?
 There will be African safari animals on display, as well as an Aboriginal and natural heritage program, focusing on the local Darug people, which the zoo's managing director Jake Burgess claimed would be unlike any other program in other Aussie zoos.
 He also said that the zoo would promote natural animal behaviours and welfare: “This will promote awareness and an affinity with animals, improving our educational outcomes and increasing the willingness of people to value and protect them.”

-The zoo will reportedly be "cage-free", with elevated walkways allowing viewing access to exotic animals, underwater glass viewing areas revealing hippos, crocs and the like and fences being exchanged for "enclosure devices concealed in the landscape elements".
+The zoo has a safari feel to it with elevated walkways allowing viewing access to exotic animals (including red pandas, elephants, tigers, hyenas baboons and more), underwater glass viewing areas revealing hippos, crocs and the like, and fences being exchanged for "enclosure devices concealed in the landscape elements".

-While most people are excited, Taronga Zoo aren't too chuffed about the name and have launched legal action.
+While most people are excited, Taronga Zoo aren't too chuffed about the name and launched legal action last year.
 They believe that without including a reference to "western Sydney", the Sydney Zoo name will mislead tourists into thinking it is related to the existing facility in Mosman or that the new zoo is located in central Sydney.